-Honda has revealed the all-new HR-V small SUV, which will be available in UK dealerships towards the end of the year.
+Honda has confirmed the all-new HR-V small SUV will be priced from £26,960, when it arrives in UK dealerships towards the end of the year.

-The new HR-V mirrors the recently launched Jazz and existing CR-V by utilising the brand’s two-motor e:HEV hybrid system, in place of conventional petrol and diesel engines.
+The new HR-V, which is available to order now, mirrors the recently launched Jazz and existing CR-V by utilising the brand’s two-motor e:HEV hybrid system, in place of conventional petrol and diesel engines.

 Honda says the HR-V’s new squared-off shape provides more interior space, despite the need to package the additional hybrid drivetrain components.